coinproof/Ronin-token-contract/README.md

 Step 5.
 Call "excludeFromAllFees" function to exclude Presale contract from any fee (SUPER IMPORTANT, NOT TO BE FORGOTTEN OR WE ARE FUCKED!!!!!!)
 **************************************************************************************************************************************************

+Step 6.
+Execute "Launch" after adding LP or no trading can start